Road map for the tuning of hadronic interaction models with accelerator-based and astroparticle data: Towards global tuning

-In addition to conceptual consistency, universal tuning provides an additional benefit: the cosmic ray composition model obtained in this way would have a propagated uncertainty band from all air shower and HEP observables used in the tuning.
-Currently, the uncertainty is estimated from the scatter of results obtained using different event generators.
-However, this uncertainty estimate may over- or underestimate the true uncertainty.
+In addition to conceptual consistency, the benefit of universal tuning is an additional result: the model of the cosmic ray composition obtained in this way would have an uncertainty band propagated from all air shower and HEP observables used in the tuning.
+Currently, the uncertainty is estimated from the scatter of results obtained with different event generators.
+This uncertainty estimate may over- or underestimate the true uncertainty.